ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

   component
   TODO:translate dearture port, infant child etc, find your ferry searcxh ferrries, m traveling with a vehicle and all content, to it all just for frensh now adding to the eixisting english
 TODO:if connect from france choose france, if ittlain chosoe italian but by default france if not
-TODO: when i  lick continue to paiment i receive confirmation email and reservation is pending, then when we go back to with browser arrow and click again continue to paiment i receive another email for reservaton and then both of them are pending in my bookings, is tha noemal behaviour for he same reservation?
+TODO: when i  lick continue to paiment i receive confirmation email and reservation is pending, then when we go back to with browser arrow and click again continue to paiment i receive another email for reservaton and then both of them are pending in my bookings, is tha noemal behaviour for he same reservation?:done corrected, receive only one email for he same reservation:done
 TODO:booking page not trnaslated like Please provide details for all passengers.
 First name and last name are required.

 , summary, child etc, select cabin,meals...
 TODO:add seubscibe for avaialability, routes cabin vehicle..if they already reserved and seek for cabin for example TODO:add show prices for same routes a day before or ater with intellignet scroll or click TODO continue total correction:done
-TODO:every how much time token auth expired
+TOASK:every how much time token auth expired

 (You charge the customer’s card automatically 3 times)